 https://hawaiialive.org/kukailimoku/

-From about 1780 until 1810, Kamehameha led a cruel campaign that murdered thousands of Polynesians.
-There has never been unity between the various groups of people living in the eight major islands who came to the Sandwich Islands from many different island chains.
+From about 1780 until 1810, Kamehameha’s campaign of violence killed 10,000s of Polynesians.
+There has never been unity between the various groups of people living in the eight major islands.
+They came to the Sandwich Islands from numerous island groups and remote places.
+Forcing Kānaka into his kingdom didn’t unify the various social groups.
+Although they bowed to his rule, forcing Kānaka to their knees did not result in respectful and loyal alliances.

-Rather than uniting and inspiring Polynesian inhabitants to build schools and hospitals, further education and medical sciences, and protect Kānaka culture and land from outsiders, Kamehameha’s legacy is violence and aggression.
-This robbed the kingdom of many of the Best & Brightest in their ‘ohana.
+War campaigns of Kamehameha and rival chiefs also depleted precious resources that could have been channeled to Kānaka needs in a changing world.
+Rather than inspiring Polynesian inhabitants to build schools and hospitals, further education and medical sciences, and protect Kānaka culture and land from outsiders, Kamehameha’s left a legacy of violence and aggression.
+This robbed the kingdom of many of the Best & Brightest.

+For those who have visited the islands, ask yourself what motivated these Polynesian MEN to engage in war in the first place?
 Each of the eight major islands in Hawai’i are Paradise.
 Perfect weather, plenty fresh water, bountiful land blessed to nurture and grow any crop, fruit or vegetable, and unlimited fish and creatures available in the surrounding ocean.

 Only madmen shoot children in schools; and only madmen paddle 90+ miles through treacherous Pacific waters to wage war on other villages for no reason but greed, ego and personal ambition.